 The core mission of the Department of Teaching and Learning is teacher education, preparing our students to meet the challenges of teaching and leadership in today’s demanding educational environment.
 Our graduates will not only be able to succeed in their first years of teaching but will have a sufficiently thorough foundation in theory and practice to keep improving their educational work throughout their careers.
 NYU teachers are highly regarded in the metropolitan area and beyond.
 Many of our graduates are in leadership positions in schools, universities, and other educational institutions.

-Susan Neuman, Department Chair and Professor of Education and Literacy, talks about Teaching and Learning's signature approaches to preparing teachers for today's urban classroom.
+Susan Neuman, Professor of Education and Literacy, talks about Teaching and Learning's signature approaches to preparing teachers for today's urban classroom.